bviktor/certzure/readme.md

 [Let's Encrypt](https://letsencrypt.org/) is a free [ACME](https://datatracker.ietf.org/wg/acme/documents/) certificate authority.
 ACME allows for automated certificate provisioning and renewal, which requires certain verification methods to be in place.
 One of those is DNS-01 in which case the domain in question is verified by setting up temporary TXT records for your domain.

-**letsencrypt-azure** is a DNS-01 hook for the 3rd party [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh) client.
+**Certzure** is a DNS-01 hook for the 3rd party [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh) client.
 It allows for obtaining and/or renewing certificates for domains managed by [Azure DNS](https://azure.microsoft.com/en-us/services/dns/).

 You **need** to perform a few tasks by hand to prepare your environment correctly - this is not an _it just works_ application, so please follow this guide before attempting to use it, otherwise the attempt **will** fail.